-One of the principal objectives of the University's strategic planning process is the establishment, communication and execution of its fundamental purpose.
+One of the principal objectives of the strategic planning process is the establishment, communication and execution of the fundamental purpose of the University.
 It is the construct within which challenges and opportunities are examined and analyzed, strategic issues framed, and strategic goals and thrusts articulated.
 It is also the lens through which the plan is implemented and ultimately evaluated as to its effectiveness.
 The primary components of the University's purpose are its mission, vision, and guiding values.
+Also important to understanding and articulating its purpose are statutory and other mandates that serve as legal parameters regarding the University's mission and function.